K07H/DecorationsMod/README.md

 You can change computers labels by clicking on them.<br>
 You can change the customizable picture frame size, orientation and frame border style by clicking on it, and also set its content image like regular picture frames (the window displaying images found in the screenshot folder appears).<br>
 You can display or hide the giant cove tree eggs by clicking on it (hidden by default).<br>
+Both long planters can be build inside or outside bases/cyclops.<br>

 ### News & updates:<br>
 Changelog available here: [CHANGELOG.txt](https://github.com/K07H/DecorationsMod/blob/master/CHANGELOG.txt?raw=true)<br>
+May 16, 2020: Updated to version 1.7.0.<br>
 February 16, 2020: Updated to version 1.6.5.<br>
 November 17, 2019: Updated to version 1.6.3.<br>
 November 15, 2019: Updated to version 1.6.2.<br>